 Luminal infection: Often presents as pyrexia/shivers/rigor following catheter flushing.
 If untreated this can progress to septicaemia.
 If a CVAD infection is suspected the patient should be admitted to hospital for blood cultures and intravenous antibiotics.
 This is a serious complication of CVADs and can be life threatening if the patient has recently received chemotherapy and is neutropenic.

-Seek advice regarding line removal from the Acute Oncology Team or the 24-hour oncology on call rota..
+Seek advice regarding line removal from the Acute Oncology Team or the 24-hour oncology on call rota.

 Thrombosis is the formation of a clot within a blood vessel.
-Signs and symptoms of thrombosis secondary to CVAD insertion include; pain in the arm, shoulder or chest, swelling, auxiliary blood vessel formation.
+Signs and symptoms of thrombosis secondary to CVAD insertion include: pain in the arm, shoulder or chest, swelling, auxiliary blood vessel formation.
 Thrombosis should be managed according to locally agreed guidelines.

 This results from uncontrolled bleeding around the site of insertion.
 It is a hard and painful swelling with infiltrated blood.
 Hirudoid cream can be used to soothe and relieve bruising and haematoma: 5-15cm of cream applied over affected area up to 4 times daily and gently massaged into the skin.
-Firstly check if the patient is taking any anticoagulant therapy or aspirin.
+Firstly, check if the patient is taking any anticoagulant therapy or aspirin.
 Also check platelet count and clotting.

 Although secured in place, the catheter tip can migrate from its desired position just above the right atrium.
 This can be due to the patient being very active, or the catheter not being secured properly or in the case of skin tunnelled catheters poor granulation may result in the Dacron cuff slipping.
 The sign is that the length of the catheter outside the body gets longer.
 It is important to always check the length before any manipulation of the catheter.
 If the Dacron cuff is visible or the length of the PICC is greater outside the body, chest x-ray will be required to confirm the position of the catheter tip.
 Symptoms of catheter migration can include pain in the neck and a rushing sound in the ear during flushing.
 Management will depend on tip position but may require removal of device.

 This is a very rare complication.
 Methods to reduce the risk of air embolus should be used when inserting, accessing or removing a CVAD.
 Only health professionals trained and competent to do so should be inserting, accessing or removing.
 Local policies should be adhered to.
-If a patient suddenly becomes acutely short of breathe and distressed, air embolism should be suspected.
+If a patient suddenly becomes acutely short of breath and distressed, air embolism should be suspected.
 Check the CVAD for any obvious damage and clamp above if any are apparent.
 Lay the patient in left lateral Trendelenburg position and call for urgent medical assistance.

 If it is an open-ended catheter that is split above the clamp, use an atraumatic clamp (or clamps covered in gauze) above the damaged area.
 Apply an occlusive dressing over the split area.
 Consider repairing the CVAD if appropriate or it may require removal.